The Ultimate Guide to CoLiving and Coworking In South America

-Cusco is an UNESCO World Heritage site.
+Cusco is a UNESCO World Heritage site.
 Strolling down the colonial streets feels like taking a walk through time.
-The city is packed with a tonne of great sights and activities to enjoy such as: :
+The city is packed with a tonne of great sights and activities to enjoy such as:

 - San Pedro Market: Drink a fresh pressed juice and buy some fresh local produce

-- Enjoy the nightlife: Cusco has some of the lievelies clubs in South America, if you are looking for a place to party, you have come to the right city.
+- Enjoy the nightlife: Cusco has some of the liveliest clubs in South America, if you are looking for a place to party, you have come to the right city.